Celibidache in St. Florian

 Editor: Edith Eisenstecken

-Co-produced by BR, SDR, and brilliant media/Videal
+A co-production with BR, SDR and brilliant media/Videal

 Stephan Mösch, Opernwelt, März 2005

 Man kann in Sergiu Celibidaches Arbeit an Bruckners f-Moll-Messe durchaus so etwas wie ein Testament sehen.
 Wobei freilich ein so sensibler und musikalischer Film-Regisseur nötig war wie Jan Schmidt-Garre, um dieses Testament adäquat einzufangen (Arthaus Musik).
 Mit den technischen Möglichkeiten stiegen auch die Anforderungen an die Fernsehteams, und eine Leistung wie die Schmidt-Garres steht, leider, ziemlich allein da.

 And in a 13 DVD box with EuroArts:

 - Celibidache’s Presence of Mind

 Sergiu Celibidache: On Musical Phenomenology

 “Expressive parts must be played more slowly than others."

 “The harmonies of a presto movement must be kept very simple."